js4jiang5/BatteryOptimizer_for_Mac/README.md

 ### New features
 - support both Apple and Intel CPU Macs
 - sail mode, allowing the battery to sail from maintain percentage to sail target without charging
-- scheduled calibration, starting automatic calibration on specified days per month (at most four days) or specified weekday every 1~4 weeks
+- scheduled calibration, starting automatic calibration on specified days per month (at most four days), or specified one day every 1~3 month, or specified weekday every 1~12 weeks
 - new command "suspend", suspending maintain temporarily allowing charging to 100%, and automatically resume maintain when AC adapter is reconnected
 - charging limiter still works even when macbook sleep or shutdown
   - Intel CPU: limit is at maintain percentage